It all started with a blend called Smoky Honey Habanero.

 Spiceology leverages the OEP’s Estimated Delivery Date functionality on Product and Checkout pages, and (as you can see from the shipping method metric) receives great value from the platform’s ability to real-time rate shop and use lower-cost shipping services even for expedited deliveries.

-Increase conversion 10% by displaying accurate delivery and pick-up information
+Increase conversion by up to 14% by displaying accurate delivery and pick-up information

 Personalize shopper pick up and shipping options with clear and accurate delivery options, dates, and costs

 The report talks about four areas you can focus on in order to provide a better customer experience, improve conversion, and stick to your shipping budget–even if you can’t give every shopper “fast and free” shipping.